 With TATB the most notable observation was the appearance of shiny polycrystalline zones or inclusions in the central highest-pressure regions of the sample.
 These zones had a metallic, mirror-like finish.
 A color gradient of dark to lighter red extended radially from these shiny zones.
 This color gradient appeared to match the expected pressure gradient across the face of the diamonds.
 When pressure was released, the sample returned to the original yellow but the zone remained distinguishable from the bulk.
-An example of TATB pre-loaded to 16.4 GPa is shown in Figure 3.
+An example of TATB in the DAC loaded to 16.4 GPa is shown in Figure 3.
 As pressure increased the shiny zones encompassed an increasing fraction of the sample area.
-These zones exhibited a different compressibility with a ± 7 -10% pressure gradient compared to the typical ± 5 % seen for other materials in this DAC.
+These zones exhibited a different compressibility with a $\pm$ 7-10% pressure gradient compared to the typical $\pm$ 5% seen for other materials in this DAC.

-As the pressure was increased, reaction products did not always vent the gasket as was commonplace at lower pressures.
+The reaction products did not always vent the gasket with increasing pressure.
 Above ~30 GPa, the residue was a translucent amber solid in which the ruby chips (used for pressure measurements) were clearly visible.
 The gasket hole was also smaller diameter than before ignition.
 In one example, residue with an unidentified chip of blue material left for three days in the DAC had transformed from clear to polycrystalline.